Dawes Arboretum

 The Dawes Arboretum is a nonprofit arboretum located in Newark, Ohio.
-It includes nearly 1,910 acre of plant collections, gardens and natural areas.
+The site includes nearly 1,910 acre of plant collections, gardens and natural areas.
 The site includes approximately 12 miles (19 km) of hiking trails and roadways for a four-mile (6 km) driving tour.

 History

 Beman Dawes was born in 1870 and grew up in Marietta, Ohio.
 His father ran a lumber business and also served one term as a U.S. Representative.
 Bertie Burr was born in 1872 in Lincoln, Nebraska.
 Her father served as mayor of Lincoln and as a U.S. Senator.
 The two married in 1894 and eventually had five children.

 Around 1917, the couple bought a 140-acre farm in Licking Township and dubbed it "Daweswood."
 The farm served as a retreat for the family, who also had a home in Columbus, and a place to nurture trees and plant specimens collected from around the world.
 The arboretum had doubled in size by the time it was officially founded in 1929.
-Beman and Bertie Dawes created the foundation "to encourage the planting of forest and ornamental trees ... to give pleasure to the public and education to the youth."
+Beman and Bertie Dawes created the foundation "to encourage the planting of forest and ornamental trees … to give pleasure to the public and education to the youth."

 Dawes Arboretum was listed on the National Register of Historic Places in 2016.
 Around 270,000 visitors a year come to the park.

 Beginning in 2019, Dawes Arboretum now charges an admission fee, to visitors whom are non-members of the arboretum, for the first time in the organization's history.